Mowje/node-hpka/README.md

 Note that the first technique is probably more convenient since you have to specify the Tor address and port only once (ie, when instanciating the agent)

-Note also that if you want to host a server with HPKA as a hidden service, you can simply use [node-ths](https://github.com/Mowje/node-ths).
+Note also that if you want to host a server with HPKA as a hidden service, you can simply use something like [node-ths](https://github.com/Mowje/node-ths).

 ## HPKAReq object